Current Contagious Illnesses

 Wearing a mask is required for:

-• Patients and visitors in the following waiting rooms: Emergency Departments, Cancer Centers, Bayhealth Medical Group practices, and Bayhealth Urgent Care/Walk-In
+• Patients and visitors in the following waiting rooms: Emergency Departments and Cancer Centers.

 • Staff who are caring for known or suspected COVID-19 patients continue to use transmission-based precautions, that includes wearing a respirator (N95/PAPR) and eye protection